 - Acknowledge known side effects of vaccines but remind the public of the overwhelming benefit of preventing serious diseases by vaccinations.
 Most of the side effects of vaccination are mild and do not last long.
 Talk about how the world eradicated smallpox (and almost polio) through mass vaccination.
 Read our BSI statement to mark 40 years since smallpox eradication.

-- Acknowledge that there are still some things we are yet to learn about the vaccines.
-For example, we can’t yet know how long immunity might last or if the vaccine prevents you from passing the virus on to others.
-Be open about these unknowns but reassuring that clinical trials and monitoring are ongoing.
-Reiterate the continued need for other measures to stop the spread of the virus e.g. hand hygiene and social distancing.
+- Acknowledge that there are still some things we are yet to learn about the COVID-19 vaccines.
+For example, we can’t yet know how long immunity might last after boosters or if the vaccine prevents you catching future variants.
+Be open about these unknowns but reassuring that research and monitoring are ongoing.
+Reiterate the continued need for other measures to stop the spread of the virus e.g. hand hygiene and mask wearing in busy indoor places.

 - Be prepared to have more general conversations about how vaccines work and immunity.
 Use BSI Celebrate Vaccines resources as a tool to discuss vaccines in general.

 - Many questions may be around policy on vaccine development, approval, manufacture or distribution.
-Do your research - look at what’s in the media and headlines to understand what types of questions may come up.
-Read and familiarise yourself with the BSI position statements by reading our latest press releases, including the BSI response to approval of Pfizer-BioNTech COVID-19 vaccine use in UK and BSI response to launch of rollout for COVID-19 vaccine on NHS.
+Look at what’s in the media and headlines to understand what types of questions may come up and check the BSI's latest press releases.
 Don’t be afraid to say you don’t know.
 The worst thing to do would be to give the wrong information.
 If you don’t know, be honest and point in the direction of appropriate resources.

 - Don’t overload with facts.
 Avoid using jargon and keep your language plain and accessible.
 Facts can be easily forgotten but if you tell a simple and clear story with distinctive details, this can be more memorable.